For Medical Providers

 In order to contain program costs, the WIC Program is required to bid for standard infant formula.

-Effective October 1, 2016, the Connecticut WIC Program provides Abbott Laboratories® Similac® Advance® or Similac® Isomil® Soy for healthy infants from birth to twelve months of age; whose mothers choose not to breastfeed or partially breastfeed or for whom breastfeeding is medically contraindicated.
+Effective October 1, 2021, the Connecticut WIC Program contract for standard formulas continues to be Abbott Laboratories® Similac® Advance® or Similac® Isomil® Soy for healthy infants from birth to twelve months of age; whose mothers choose not to breastfeed or partially breastfeed or for whom breastfeeding is medically contraindicated.
 Similac® Advance® and Similac® Isomil® Soy both provide 20 kcal/fl oz. at standard dilution.

 For those participants with an appropriate and documented nutrition related ICD-10 code medical diagnosis, WIC provides special/exempt formulas, such as hypoallergenic, hyper caloric, elemental, and metabolic formulas.